The Barstow School: Athletics

 The athletic teams are known as the Barstow Knights, and the school colors are green, black and white.
 Starting with the 2010-2011 school year, the head coach for the Knights basketball team is Billy Thomas.

 In the fall, teams are girls' tennis, boys' soccer, girls' volleyball, girls' golf, and girls' and boys' cross-country and boys' swimming.
 The girls' golf team participated in the state golf tournament in 2010.

 Winter sports at Barstow include girls' basketball, boys' basketball, girls' swimming, cheerleading, and the "Knight Starz" dance team.
 The Knights cheerleading squad has won the class 2 State Cheerleading Competition twice, in 2005 and 2007.
 The Knight Starz dance team took home a 3rd place finish at the 2009 state dance competition.

 In the spring, teams are boys' tennis, boys' baseball, girls' soccer, boys' golf, girls' softball, and boys' and girls' track and field.
 The boys' baseball team placed second in state in the 2007-2008 season.

 In spring 2010, Barstow's Academic Team won the Missouri Class 2 State Championship.
 All four team members earned All-District Honors and three members earned All-State honors.
 Also in spring 2010, the varsity girls' soccer team advanced to the Class 1 State Tournament for the first time in school history.

 In the spring of 2014, the Barstow boys golf team captured its first Class 2 state title.
 The team went back to back by winning again in 2015, with three players earning All-State honors.
 Head coach Joe Taylor was named Missouri Class 2 Golf Coach of the Year both years.
 In 2016, the team extended its five year run as district champions.

+In fall of 2024, the Barstow girls’ tennis team won the Missouri Class 2 State tournament.
+This comes after their 2021 Class 2 state championship win.
+Multiple players received All-District and All-State honors in both state runs.